docker-flow/docker-flow-proxy/articles/service-mode.md

   vfarcic/go-demo
 ```

-We can see the status of those containers by executing the command that follows.
+We can see the status of those containers by executing the `service ls` command.

 ```bash
 docker service ls
 ```

-Please wait until both are having replicas set to *1/1*.
+Please wait until both services are having replicas set to *1/1*.

 The details of the *go-demo* service are irrelevant for this exercise.
 What matters is that it was deployed somewhere inside the cluster and that it does not have any port exposed outside of the networks *go-demo* and *proxy*.